Rice Pudding

 3. Cook on medium heat for about 45 minutes and then reduce the heat to low.
 Stir the milk occasionally every 5 minutes or so increasing the frequency as time elapses and the volume of the milk gradually reduces.

-4. Add sugar, almond slivers (reserve some for the garnish), cardamom powder and saffron strands.
-Soak saffron in warm water or milk 10–20 min before adding to unlock its color and flavor.
-TIP: You could spoon out a couple teaspoons of the hot milk for this.
+5. Add sugar, almond slivers (reserve some for the garnish), cardamom powder and saffron strands.
+Soak saffron in warm water or milk 10-20 min before adding to unlock its color and flavor.

 1/2 cup Sugar, 1/4 cup Almonds, 4 Green Cardamoms, Saffron strands

-5. Continue stirring until the milk has reduced to about half the original volume in about 15 minutes.
-You can tell that the pudding is ready when the rice and milk don't separate out when you scoop out a spoonful from the pot.
+7. Continue stirring until the milk has reduced to about half the original volume in about 15 minutes.
+The pudding (kheer) is ready when the rice and milk don’t separate when scooped.

 1/4 cup Raisins